hoytech/update-immutable/README.md

 * **Implements `$unset`**

-  The react team [refuses to merge](https://github.com/facebook/react/pull/2362/) this functionality for some pretty dubious reasons. `$unset` is important for several use-cases.
+  The react team [refuses to merge](https://github.com/facebook/react/pull/2362/) this functionality. `$unset` is important for several use-cases, for example removing an item from a collection. `$unset` only works for objects, not arrays.

 * **`$unshift` doesn't reverse**